Religious Studies and Philosophy

 For more infomation about the Religious Studies and Philosphy Department, please contact The Rev. Anne Confer Martens '02, Chair of the Religious Studies and Philosophy Department, at firstname.lastname@example.org.

-- Philosophy and Religion in China and Beyond (Honors option)
+- Philosophy and Religion in China and Beyond (with Honors option)

 - Religion and Film in Contemporary Society (with Honors option)